On Drift Induced by Local Transition Asymmetry in Combinatorial State Spaces: Entropy Landscape

 \subsection{Free-Energy Perspective}

-The entropy landscape derived above also admits an interpretation in terms of free energy \cite{Mezard2009,Nishimori2001}.
+The entropy landscape derived above also admits an interpretation in terms of free energy (see \cite{Mezard2009,Nishimori2001} and references therein).
 In stochastic search processes, the dynamics can be interpreted through the lens of the Helmholtz free energy

-where $E$ denotes the objective function, $S$ is the entropy, and $T$ is a parameter controlling the relative influence of energy and entropy.
+where $E$ denotes an objective function, $S$ is the entropy, and $T$ is a parameter controlling the relative influence of energy and entropy.

 In the present setting, the entropy term $S(d)$ is determined solely by the combinatorial structure of the feasible space, independently of the objective function.
 This highlights a fundamental distinction between two sources of bias in search dynamics: objective-driven effects through $E$, and combinatorial-structure-induced effects through $S$, which are typically combined in standard free-energy formulations.
-As illustrated in the experimental results (Section~6), the interaction between these two components influences the behavior of search trajectories.
+As illustrated in the experimental results (Section~7), the interaction between these two components influences the behavior of search trajectories.